woman shopping on her laptop

 Email scams have come a long way since the days of being promised a £3,000,000 inheritance left to you by your great grandfather twice removed.
 Now, even the savviest amongst us can be fooled by a sophisticated scam email.

-• You’ll be asked to pay a small fee for a delivery to be sent
+• You need to pay a small fee for a delivery

 Fraudsters can put a post redirection in place with Royal Mail that allows them to automatically have mail from your address sent to an address of their choosing.
-This could mean not only your parcels, but other personal, sensitive information falls into the wrong hands.
+To protect yourself, monitor your mail.
+If something seems off—like a long delay in receiving post—ask Royal Mail to investigate.

 How safe is your ‘safe place’?